 Food, Education, Agriculture Solutions Together (FEAST) is an event that brings a community together for a conversation about their local food system.
 Neighbors come together to identify and work towards solutions to build a healthier food system.
 The FEAST model was developed by the Oregon Food Bank.
 As a result of the FEAST process, Marion-Polk Food Share is facilitating the formation of local action teams in specific communities that work to address food access challenges.
 Projects vary based on the assets, opportunities and challenges within a given community.
 Currently, the Food Share is facilitating food access teams in Grand Ronde and Woodburn.

 In Grand Ronde, the Food Access and Community Team (FACT) has hosted a follow-up FEAST community conversation with over 35 attendees.
 FACT is currently planning MǝkʰMǝk-Mania, which is a local food celebration and food access fair with cooking demonstrations, educational workshops, and informational booths along with a free community meal.

 For 10+ years, Marion-Polk Food Share has coordinated a network of community gardens, currently with 60+ member gardens.
-We manage the Food Share Youth Farm, which is a teen-run, 7 acre organic farm in Salem at Chemeketa Community College.
+We manage the Food Share Youth Farm, which is a teen-run, 6-acre organic farm in Salem at Chemeketa Community College.
 We also work with the local OSU Extension office to offer monthly cooking and nutrition classes at multiple sites.
-For the past two years we have offered Seed to Supper, a beginner garden education course, at several sites across Marion and Polk counties.
-Currently, we are also involved in local Farm to School efforts and the potential development of a food hub by the City of Salem.
+Since 2014, we have offered Seed to Supper, a beginner garden education course, at several sites across Marion and Polk counties.